shaborneee/CSC317-Solar-System-Shader-Pipeline/README.md

 ## Description

 A realistic solar system simulation using OpenGL shaders with dynamic textures, individual rotations, and lighting effects.
-Features the Sun and 8 planets with unique visual characteristics and orbital mechanics.
+Features the Sun and 8 planets with unique visual characteristics orbiting around the Sun and individual planet rotation.

 ### Key Features:
 - **Complete Solar System:** Sun + 8 planets with individual rotations and orbital motion